 - Otherwise violate this Agreement.

-You agree to defend, indemnify and hold Futuredontics, its directors, officers, agents, subsidiary companies, employees, affiliates and representatives harmless from and against any losses, costs or claims, including court costs and attorneys’ fees and costs, arising from or asserted by a third party against the indemnified parties due to or arising out of your breach of this Agreement, your violation of any law or the rights of any third party and/or any use of the Service and Site.
+You agree to defend, indemnify and hold Futuredontics, its directors, officers, agents, subsidiary companies, shareholders, employees, affiliates and representatives harmless from and against any losses, costs or claims, including court costs and attorneys’ fees and costs, arising from or relating to your use of the Services or the Site or your breach of any provision of this Agreement.

-You warrant and represent to Futuredontics that you possess all request rights, power and authority to execute this Agreement and perform its obligations hereunder, the transactions hereunder will not result in a breach or violation of, or a default under, any agreement by which you are bound, and that you will not engage in any of the following activities, and will make commercially reasonable efforts to ensure that your affiliates also will not: violate any law (including but not limited to the Federal Trade Commission Act, CAN-SPAM Act of 2003 and/or any applicable rules or regulations of the Federal Trade Commission); or engage in activities that: (a) give rise to criminal or civil liability or infringe any copyright, patent, trademark or service mark, trade secret rights or any other personal, moral, contract, property or privacy right of any third party; (b) contain or promote viruses, obscene, abusive, violent, bigoted, hate-oriented, cracking, hacking or warez content or conduct; or (c) encourage conduct that would constitute unlawful conduct or offensive conduct.
+You represent and warrant to Futuredontics that (i) you possess all right, power and authority to execute this Agreement and perform your obligations hereunder, (ii) the transactions hereunder will not result in a breach or violation of, or a default under, any agreement by which you are bound, and (iii) you will not engage in any of the following activities, and will make commercially reasonable efforts to ensure that your affiliates also will not: violate any law (including but not limited to the Federal Trade Commission Act, CAN-SPAM Act of 2003 or any applicable rules or regulations of the Federal Trade Commission); or engage in activities that: (a) give rise to criminal or civil liability or infringe any copyright, patent, trademark or service mark, trade secret rights or any other personal, moral, contract, property or privacy right of any third party; (b) contain or promote viruses, obscene, abusive, violent, bigoted, hate-oriented, cracking, hacking or warez content or conduct; or (c) encourage conduct that would constitute unlawful conduct or offensive conduct.

-THE SERVICE IS PROVIDED "AS IS" AND WITH ALL FAULTS AND DEFECTS WITHOUT WARRANTY OF ANY KIND.
-TO THE MAXIMUM EXTENT PERMITTED UNDER APPLICABLE LAW, FUTUREDONTICS MAKES NO REPRESENTATIONS, WARRANTIES, GUARANTIES OR CONDITIONS REGARDING THE SERVICE OR TECHNOLOGY.
-FUTUREDONTICS, ITS REPRESENTATIVES, PARTNERS AND AFFILIATES DISCLAIM ANY WARRANTIES AND REPRESENTATIONS OF ANY KIND WITH REGARD TO THE SERVICE OR TECHNOLOGY, INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTIES OR CONDITIONS OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT OF THIRD PARTY RIGHTS, FREEDOM FROM VIRUSES OR HARMFUL CODE.
+THE SERVICES AND THE SITE ARE PROVIDED "AS IS" AND WITH ALL FAULTS AND DEFECTS WITHOUT WARRANTY OF ANY KIND.
+TO THE MAXIMUM EXTENT PERMITTED UNDER APPLICABLE LAW, FUTUREDONTICS MAKES NO REPRESENTATIONS, WARRANTIES, GUARANTIES OR CONDITIONS REGARDING THE SERVICES OR THE SITE.
+FUTUREDONTICS, ITS REPRESENTATIVES, PARTNERS AND AFFILIATES DISCLAIM ANY WARRANTIES AND REPRESENTATIONS OF ANY KIND WITH REGARD TO THE SERVICES OR THE SITE, INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTIES OR CONDITIONS OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT OF THIRD PARTY RIGHTS, FREEDOM FROM VIRUSES OR HARMFUL CODE.
 FUTUREDONTICS MAKES NO REPRESENTATIONS, WARRANTIES, GUARANTIES OR CONDITIONS AS TO THE QUALITY, SUITABILITY, TRUTH, ACCURACY OR COMPLETENESS OF THE SERVICES OR SITE.
 WITHOUT LIMITATION OF THE FOREGOING, FUTUREDONTICS PROVIDES NO WARRANTY OR UNDERTAKING, AND MAKES NO REPRESENTATION OF ANY KIND THAT THE SERVICES OR THE SITE WILL OPERATE WITHOUT INTERRUPTION, MEET ANY PERFORMANCE OR RELIABILITY STANDARDS OR BE ERROR FREE OR THAT ANY ERRORS OR DEFECTS CAN OR WILL BE CORRECTED.

 - Limited Liability